ideal-lab5/Grants-Program/applications/iris_followup.md

 The inclusion of proxy nodes impacts data ingestion and ejection workflows.
 We will build a secure offchain client using Go in order to serve files for ingestion by proxy nodes and to listen for data sent by proxy nodes when requested from the network.

-In the initial design of Iris, data ingestion functioned by allowing a data owner, who is running a full iris node, to add some data to their embedded IPFS node and gossiping with a validator node, who would then add the data to their own embedded node, which is connected with other validator nodes.
+In the initial design of Iris, data ingestion functioned by allowing a data owner, who is running a full iris node, to add some data to their embedded IPFS node to gossip with a validator node, who would then add the data to their own embedded IPFSS node, which is connected with other validator nodes.
 This poses several issues.
 Not only is it insecure, but also it forces data owners to always run a full node which limits the ease of use of the system.
-Similarly, data ejection functioned by allowing a data consumer to directly connect their embedded IPFS node to a validator node to retrieve data from the 'validator network', which introduced a similar set of issues that data owner would face.
+Similarly, data ejection functioned by allowing a data consumer to directly connect their embedded IPFS node to a validator node to retrieve data from the 'validator network', which introduced a similar set of issues that data owners would face.
 Proxy nodes allow us to sidestep both of these issues by acting as a gateway into the IPFS network.
 To accomplish data ingestion, nodes will run an offchain client, which acts as a file server that only authorized proxy nodes can call into..

 ![data ingestion](https://github.com/ideal-lab5/Grants-Program/blob/iris_followup/src/data_injection.drawio.png)